malcolmlett/malcolmlett.github.io/Paper-on-Loops-in-AI-and-Consciousness;-Extended Version.md

 The Visceral Loop is also closely related to the Higher-Order Thought Theory of Rosenthal (1997, 2006).
 The Visceral Loop is best understood ....._tbd_...

-Further work would be to phrase the Visceral Loop in the terms of predictive coding (Seth, Suzuki, & Critchley, 2012; Millidge, Seth, Buckley, 2021).
+Further work would be to phrase the Visceral Loop in the terms of predictive coding (Seth, Suzuki, & Critchley, 2012; Millidge, Seth, Buckley, 2021)...._tbd_...

+..._tbd_...
 The Visceral Loop has been shown to offer significant insight into consciousness.
 More work is possible here.
 It should be noted that there are aspects of consciousness that the Visceral Loop makes no claim over.
 In particular, it offers no explanation for the so called "hard problem" of phenomenal consciousness (Chalmers, 1995) - the "what it feels like" aspect of consciousness.
 However, the author believes that stronger claims about the natures of both access consciousness and phenomenal consciousness can yet be made, based on the framework of the Visceral Loop.

 # References